dimakarp1996/Hangman/README.md

 1)-2): the same as in 'How to play'

+3)Type python3 unit_tests.py

+# How to get static analysis/code coverage

+1-2)the same as in 'How to play'

 3)Type python3 setup.py test

-If you don't get error, all tests are passed correctly

 Code coverage is presented in these tests too.